In this article, we will show you how to speak Korean like a local using satoori!

 Being an island, Jeju’s dialect is even more different than the other Korean dialects.
 The Jeju dialect is grammatically Korean.
-However some of the vocabulary words are so different than even native mainland Koreans can’t understand them!
+However, some of the vocabulary words are so different that even native mainland Koreans can’t understand them!

-Here are some example Jeju satoori vocabulary words:
+Here are some examples of Jeju satoori vocabulary words:

 |Standard Dialect||Jeju Satoori||Meaning|